Types of Aggregate In Construction

 10. Flaky Aggregates

-A flaky aggregate is those whose thickness is less compared to length and width or other, when the least dimension of aggregate is less than 60% of its mean dimension than that aggregate is called flaky aggregate.
+A flaky aggregate is one whose thickness is less compared to length and width or other, when the least dimension of aggregate is less than 60% of its mean dimension then that aggregate is called flaky aggregate.

 11. Elongated Aggregates: